0xJohnnyboy/scretch.nvim/README.md

     mappings = {
         new = "<leader>sn", -- creates a new unnamed scretch
-        new_named = "<leader>snn", -- prompts you with a name to create a named scretch (you have to provide the extension) search = "<leader>ss", -- performs a fuzzy find accross Scretch directory grep = "<leader>sg", -- live greps accross Scretch directory explore = "<leader>sv", -- opens explorer for easy file mgmt in Scretch directory
+        new_named = "<leader>snn", -- prompts you with a name to create a named scretch (you have to provide the extension) last = "<leader>sl", -- toggles a split with the last scretch opened search = "<leader>ss", -- performs a fuzzy find accross Scretch directory grep = "<leader>sg", -- live greps accross Scretch directory explore = "<leader>sv", -- opens explorer for easy file mgmt in Scretch directory